pascalaldo/marsi/README.md

 marsi - Metabolite Analogues for Strain Improvement
 ===================================================

-marsi is an open-source software to created to identify strain design targets
+marsi is an open-source software to created to identify non-GMO strain design targets

 Dependencies